apprenticeharper/DeDRM_tools/ReadMe_First.txt

 About the tools
 ---------------
 These tools are updated and maintained by Apprentice Alf and Apprentice Harper.
-You can find the latest updates and get support at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
+You can find links to the latest updates and get support at Apprentice Alf's blog: http://www.apprenticealf.wordpress.com/
 If you re-post these tools, a link to the blog would be appreciated.

 DeDRM plugin for calibre (Mac OS X, Windows, and Linux)
 -------------------------------------------------------
-If you already use calibre, the quickest and easiest way, especially on Windows, to remove DRM from your ebooks is to install the DeDRM plugin from the DeDRM_calibre_plugin folder, following the instructions and configuration directions provided in the ReadMe and the help links.
+Calibre is an open source freeware ebook library manager.
+It is the best tool around for keeping track of your ebooks.
+The DeDRM plugin for calibre provides the simplest way, especially on Windows, to remove DRM from your ebooks.
+Just install the DeDRM plugin from the DeDRM_calibre_plugin folder, following the instructions and configuration directions provided in the ReadMe and the help links.

 Once installed and configured, you can simply add a DRM book to calibre and the DeDRMed version will be imported into the calibre database.
 Note that DRM removal only occurs on IMPORT not on CONVERSION or at any other time, not even conversion to other formats.
 If you have already imported DRM books you'll need to remove them from calibre and re-import them.